Using Por and Para

 Deadline

-Para is used to express a deadline or time frame:
+Para is used to express a specific time frame or deadline:

 La tarea para jueves es leer capítulo tres.